 For the final design, the 3-banded tongue was deemed to be the best choice.
 This was shown in the final design matrix.
 In order to build the 3-banded tongue model, there are two parts that need to be created-the tongue model itself and the servo motor system to control it.
 The model is formed through a complex molding process.
 First, the plastic strips must be measured and cut to size.
 Then, the T-pins must be firmly attached to the plastic strips in the final positions desired.
 Next, a negative mold is created for the silicone to be poured into.
-This is done by molding alginate around a clay, life-size tongue replica in a large beaker.
+This is done by molding some alginate around a clay, life-size tongue replica in a large beaker.

-Once the alginate has solidified, the tongue replica is removed.
-To do this, the alginate is removed from the beaker and cut lengthwise around the middle (top to bottom) so that the cut follows the mid-line of the tongue as viewed from the side.
+Once the alginate has solidified, the alginate is removed from the beaker and cut lengthwise around the middle (top to bottom) so that the cut follows the mid-line of the tongue as viewed from the side.
 Each half of the alginate mold is pulled apart and the replica is extracted.
 Each of the plastic strips with the T-pins is aligned and inserted into the alginate mold that contains the bottom half of the tongue to the required depth.
 This fixes the strips and T-pins in the desired positions for the final mold.
-The two halves of the alginate are put back together, and the silicone is prepared for molding in a large tube designed to inject the silicone into the space of the alginate.
-The silicone is then injected into the alginate space and filled from the bottom up to reduce the amount of air bubbles in the final product.

-After injection, the silicone is left to solidify and once
+The two halves of the alginate are put back together, and the silicone is prepared for molding by slowly stirring the two ingredients together with some pigment added.
+The alginate mold is also prepped for pouring by the addition of air holes at the top.
+This helps minimize the amount of bubbles caused by trapped air in the final silicone model.
+The silicone is then poured into the alginate space until completely filled.
+After this the silicone is left to solidify and, once completely solid, is